Riparian Restoration Projects

 Himilayan blackberry is a common invasive on the banks of Copeland Creek from the headwaters to the Laguna.
 A variety of control efforts are underway.
 WATERS sponsors summer crews from the Sonoma County Youth Ecology Corps who work at a variety of locations, including SSU campus and at SSU's Fairfield Osborn Preserve.

-- Staff: Suzanne DeCoursey (SSU Preserves), Craig Dawson (SSU Facilities)
+- Staff: Suzanne DeCoursey (Center for Environmental Inquiry), Craig Dawson (SSU Facilities)

 - Partners: Sonoma County Youth Ecology Corps